integrated-ethics/web/content/labs/diversity-in-product-design.md

 2. If you would consider yourself to be a part of the majority in the tech world, how might you encourage diverse voices to speak up?

-    1. Ensure you have a diverse team to design, build and test your products.
+    a.  *Ensure you have a diverse team to design, build and test your products.*
-    2. Allow for channels of anonymous input.
+    b.  *Allow for channels of anonymous input.*
-    3. To avoid making assumptions, accept and pay attention to user feedback.
+    c.  *To avoid making assumptions, accept and pay attention to user feedback.*
-    4. Encourage mentor-mentee relationships with diverse partnerships.
-It might be easier for the more mainstream partner to present the unique idea of the other partner.
+    d.  *Encourage mentor-mentee relationships with diverse partnerships.
+It might be easier for the more mainstream partner to present the unique idea of the other partner.*

 ### Assessment